aytarozgur/Duplicate-File-Finder/README.md

 Your program will sort the duplicate lists by the number of files in each list.
 For example, if four duplicates of a file is detected, then this four files will be printed before a duplicate list of size two.

+Testing

+java -jar target/Duplicate-File-Finder-1.0.jar abc/

+it will print out

+b.txt a.txt